 Closed Technique

-Closed technique rhinoplasty is performed through incisions created within the nostrils.
+Closed Technique Rhinoplasty, is performed through incisions created within the nostrils.
 No part of the incisions can be seen externally.
 Because the incisions offer less exposure and access to the underlying bone and cartilage, closed rhinoplasties require a particularly experienced plastic surgeon with a specific skill set.
 As stated earlier, there are no visible scars from closed rhinoplasty because the incisions are hidden within the nostrils.
 In addition to no visible scarring, closed rhinoplasties can result in slightly less swelling after surgery than open rhinoplasty.
-These are also a few of the reasons why skilled plastic surgeon Dr. BYUN almost always performs a closed technique rhinoplasty.
+These are also a few of the reasons why skilled plastic surgeon Dr. BYUN always performs a Closed Technique.

 Final Thoughts